USDA Continues Efforts to Eradicate Asian Longhorned Beetle in Ohio with Removal of Infested Trees

-WASHINGTON, Nov.
-2, 2011--The U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) announced today it will begin tree removals for the eradication of Asian longhorned beetle (ALB) from regulated areas within Clermont County, Ohio.
-Tree removals are scheduled to begin the week of Nov.
-14, weather permitting.
+WASHINGTON, Jan.
+6, 2012--The U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) announced today it is resuming efforts to remove Asian longhorned beetle (ALB) infested trees in Bethel, Ohio.

-APHIS is working cooperatively with the Ohio Department of Agriculture, the Ohio Department of Natural Resources, Ohio State University Extension, USDA’s Agricultural Research Service and Forest Service, and local officials on ALB eradication efforts.
+The Ohio ALB Cooperative Eradication Program is comprised of APHIS, Ohio Department of Agriculture, the Ohio Department of Natural Resources, The Ohio State University Extension, USDA’s Agricultural Research Service and Forest Service.

 Note to Reporters: USDA news releases, program announcements and media advisories are available on the Internet and through Really Simple Syndication (RSS) feeds.
 Go to the APHIS news release page at www.aphis.usda.gov/newsroom and click on the RSS feed link.